 There has been an increase in the amount of insurance everyone tries to sell you now.
 From mobile phone insurance, camera insurance right through to the more traditional buildings, contents and life insurance etc. When we bought our house it really pushed our budget to the limit once the interest rates increased.
 A new type of insurance emerged, that was to cover your water main from the street to your stop cock.
 A whole insurance policy for a piece of pipe, that in many cases is no more than 10 or 20 metres in length.
 With our budget being so tight, this is one of the insurance policies that we did not get…

 To be honest, I always thought that water main policy was a bit of a con.
 I mean, what next?
-Insurance to cover the curbside at the front of your house etc?
+Insurance to cover the curb side at the front of your house etc?
 I mean we all pay hefty water bills; surely that should cover the cost of this pipe?
-We got by just fine for many years, until a few weeks ago we discovered a leak in the kitchen.
+We got by simply fine for many years, until a few weeks ago we discovered a leak in the kitchen.
 It looked like it was coming from the old pipe work below the sink.
 We thought it must have been leaking for a while before being detected because it had damaged the kitchen unit that holds the basin, with the chipboard getting water damaged.

 My partner and I were distraught.
 The financial impact was becoming all too apparent as the costs started to climb quickly.
 We found a plumber who had to dig up some of the concrete floor to fix the main feed.
 We had to tear out the flooring in the kitchen and the adjoining diner.
-We had to replace all of the kitchen units because the old ones didn’t match anything.
+We had to replace all the kitchen units because the old ones did not match anything.
 We need new tiles, paint, flooring and a whole heap of other things that keep cropping up.

-Paying for all of this work has been a nightmare.
+Paying for all this work has been a nightmare.
 We had to borrow money, extend our credit card limit.
 We needed to get a payday loan.
 We needed to use every spare penny that we had, and we still need more money to finish the job.
 Five weeks later, we are still trying to completely dry the concrete floor properly as the water gradually evaporates over time.
 All we can do is take each day as it comes.
-I have to put all my spare time into the repairs around my day job which is exhausting.
+I must put all my spare time into the repairs around my day job which is exhausting.

-The moral of the story I guess, is that sometimes all of these insurance policies are actually useful.
+The moral of the story I guess, is that sometimes all these insurance policies are useful.
 While, like us you may get by without them for years and years.
 Eventually your luck could turn for the worst, and if you are not insured correctly you could be scrambling around trying to raise money to cover the massive repair bills!
 Do you want to take that chance?